Forms and Advance Care Planning FAQs

-No. A health care provider cannot require you to complete an advance directive or medical order as a condition for you to receive services.
+No. A health care clinician cannot require you to complete an advance directive or medical order as a condition for you to receive services.
 Completing an advance directive or medical order is always voluntary.

 I'm in good health and consider myself young, do I still need to do advance care planning?

 Yes!
 Advance care planning, or the process of creating advance directives and/or medical orders (when appropriate), is recommended for everyone 18 years of age and older including mature and emancipated minors.
 Advance care planning allows you to outline what you do and do not want in your medical care in the event you are unable to speak for yourself.
 We never know when an accident or serious illness will leave us incapable of making our own health care decisions.
 It is best to plan early and prepare for these decisions early.